 1. What countries border Cuba?

-As an island, the country does not have territorial borders, but neighboring countries and island states are numerous.
+Cuba is the largest single island of the archipelago.
+As an island, the country does not have territorial borders, but neighboring countries and island states are a staggering 19.

 North America is a continent in the Northern Hemisphere and almost entirely within the Western Hemisphere.

 From the island, you can step right into the North Atlantic Ocean to the north and east.

 To the south, you enter South America and the Caribbean Sea, and to the west, you can swim in the Gulf of Mexico!